 8. We run block bootstrap to check that results hold up when we reshuffle the data.

-9. Only findings that survive ALL of these filters make it into our conclusions.
+12. Only findings that survive ALL of these filters make it into our conclusions — and the finding must be described with all its limitations (Friday-dependent, composite, structural).

-Think of it like a courtroom: the regression is the evidence, HAC is the lie detector, FDR is the cross-examination, Monte Carlo is the independent witness, GARCH is the expert testimony, and bootstrap is the jury deliberation.
-A finding that survives all of them is a strong verdict.
+Think of it like a courtroom: the regression is the evidence, HAC is the lie detector, FDR is the cross-examination, Monte Carlo is the independent witness, GARCH is the expert testimony, bootstrap is the jury deliberation, the Friday test is checking the alibi, and component decomposition is interviewing each suspect separately.
+A finding that survives all of them — with all its caveats noted — is an honest verdict.